 Visa applicants are required to have medical travel insurance.
 It must cover any costs that may be incurred in connection with emergency medical aid, urgent hospital treatment or transport to the country of origin for medical reasons or in the event of death.

-When applying, you must be able to provide proof that you have medical travel insurance.
-You should also take your insurance certificate with you during the trip since you may need to show it, e.g. at an entry checkpoint.
+A medical insurance is mandatory when you apply for a Schengen visa (there are only a few exemptions, see below).
+The medical insurance must be personal and it must clearly state the period within which it is valid.
+Remember to take your insurance certificate with you during the trip since you may need to show it, e.g. at an entry checkpoint.

 Certain occupational groups may be exempt from the insurance requirement due to their already being similarly insured in connection with their work.

 Others exempted from the medical insurance requirement are those who: